 Analytical sensitivity and specificity: 99 percent.

 Limitations: Diagnostic errors can occur due to rare sequence variations.
-Single base pair substitutions, small deletions/duplications, regulatory region mutations, and deep intronic mutations will not be detected.
+Single base pair substitutions, small deletions/duplications, regulatory region and deep intronic variants will not be detected.
 This test is unable to determine chromosomal phase of SMN1 or SMN2 copies.

 For quality assurance purposes, ARUP Laboratories will confirm the above result at no charge following delivery.
 Order Confirmation of Fetal Testing and include a copy of the original fetal report (or the mother's name and date of birth) with the test submission.
 Please contact an ARUP genetic counselor at (800) 242-2787 extension 2141 prior to specimen submission.

 This test was developed and its performance characteristics determined by ARUP Laboratories.
 It has not been cleared or approved by the US Food and Drug Administration.
 This test was performed in a CLIA certified laboratory and is intended for clinical purposes.

 Counseling and informed consent are recommended for genetic testing.
 Consent forms are available online.

 Note: Maternal specimens are recommended as controls for proper test interpretation.
 Order Maternal Cell Contamination (ARUP test code 0050608) on the maternal specimen.

 |0050548||Maternal Contamination Study Fetal Spec||59266-7|